eegsynth/eegsynth/doc/installation.md

 ## Using Anaconda

 We recommend that you use [Anaconda](https://www.anaconda.com) to install Python.
 Please look in its installation instruction how to install it.
-Once you installed conda, you should make a new environment, install some larger dependencies as binaries using `conda install`, and subsequently install EEGsynth using `pip install`.
+Once you installed conda, you should create a new environment, install some larger dependencies as binaries using `conda install`, and subsequently install EEGsynth using `pip install`.

 ```
-conda create -y -n eegsynth python=3.10 anaconda
+conda create -y -n eegsynth python=3.10

 conda activate eegsynth

 conda install -y redis     # note that this is not yet sufficient for windows